Pison

 Habitat

-Occurs in tropical and warm temperate regions, utilizing diverse nesting substrates including holes in wood, keyholes, hollow stems, burrows, abandoned bird nests, caves, tree hollows, and self-excavated soil tunnels.
+Occurs in tropical and warm temperate regions, utilizing diverse nesting substrates including holes in wood, keyholes, hollow plant stems, burrows, abandoned bird nests, caves, tree hollows, and self-excavated soil tunnels.
 Many favor sheltered situations for nest construction.

 Distribution

 in tropical and warm temperate regions worldwide, absent from more northerly temperate zones.
 Highest diversity in the Southern Hemisphere; approximately one-third of occur in Australia.
-Several species including P. argentatum and P. iridipenne have been widely dispersed by human transport via ships and aircraft, rendering their distributions uncertain.
+Several species including P. argentatum and P. iridipenne have been widely dispersed by human transport via ships and aircraft, rendering their native distributions uncertain.

 Diet